Highlights from EBDVF 2025: Advancing Cross-Data Space Interoperability and Value Creation

 • Build on existing solutions like NAPCORE, ensuring continuity and future-readiness.

 This layer is expected to become the core infrastructure of the common European mobility data space, and in consequence for deployEMDS.
-It will help ensure that mobility and transport data spaces are connected not only with each other but also with data from sectors such as energy and tourism.
+It will help ensure that mobility and transport data spaces are connected with each other.
+While initially focused only on mobility, in subsequent stages it might make data from other sectors findable.

 Strong emphasis is placed on the value of open science and replicability.
 Sharing successful approaches, technologies, and governance models across regions supports the harmonised growth of data ecosystems.
 Platforms like NAPCORE-X are expected to play a central role in this process, acting as hubs for best practices and shared knowledge. deployEMDS supports this by documenting and promoting transferable use cases and lessons learned across different cities and regions, especially through its exploitation channels such as the Innovation and scaling group and the Network of follower cities.